Web Ontology Language: Relation to RDFS

 RDF.
 This interpretation provides the meaning of RDF and RDFS vocabulary.
 So, the meaning of OWL Full ontologies are defined by extension of the RDFS meaning, and OWL Full is a semantic extension of RDF.

 Open world assumption

 The languages in the OWL family use the open world assumption.
 Under the open world assumption, if a statement cannot be proven to be true with current knowledge, we cannot draw the conclusion that the statement is false.

 Contrast to other languages

 A relational database consists of sets of tuples with the same attributes.
 SQL is a query and management language for relational databases.
 Prolog is a logical programming language.
 Both use the closed world assumption.

-Terminology

-Languages in the OWL family are capable of creating classes, properties, defining instances and its operations.

-Instances

-An instance is an object.
-It corresponds to a description logic individual.

-Classes

-A class is a collection of objects.
-A class may contain individuals, instances of the class.
-A class may have any number of instances.
-An instance may belong to none, one or more classes.